webdevholland/100-days-of-code/log.md

 ### Days 9 - 11: September 11, 2019* - PRELIMINARY ENTRY

-***Background**:  I started drafting this log entry at 1:15 am and now it's a little after 3:40 am!
-I'll be tired, if not during work, definitely by the time I return home from work tonight.
+***Background**:  I started drafting this log entry at 1:15 am and now it's almost 4 am!
+I'll be tired, if not during work, definitely by tonight.
 I hope I can come back to this later.

 ***I know I'm not following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them a bit to better suit my lifestyle.
 I think it's more important that I consistently learn & build every day regardless of what day or time it is.
 I'll explain this later in the README.md as well as the Rules and FAQ sections of this repo.***

 **Today's Summary Progress**:  Will review videos "Scope & Context (Part 2)" & "Miscellaneous Info (Part 1)" from Brad Schiff's JavaScript course.
 Will create CodePen #11 to further demonstrate context; CodePen #12 on anonymous & arrow functions from "Miscellaneous Info (Part 1)".
 Already watched next video "Miscellaneous Info (Part 2)"; after that one is "Building To Do-App (Part 1)" which I'll watch.
-Neither of those last two videos just mentioned to be covered in today's log entry.
+Neither of last two videos just mentioned covered in today's log entry.
 See Links for the day.

 **Quick Notes**:
 * Context:  use of '.call' method.